-The JIRA misconfiguration error would have allowed anyone to access the sensitive information with a simple search query.
-Unfortunately, such errors are common and leave thousands of organizations vulnerable to serious cyberattacks and data breaches.
+Unfortunately, Atlassian’s error is all too common.
 Configuration errors were responsible for almost one-third of data breaches in 2021 and are expected to cause 99 percent of all firewall breaches through 2023.

 What Is a Security Misconfiguration?

-A security misconfiguration arises when essential security settings are either not implemented or implemented with errors.
-Such errors create dangerous security gaps that leave the application and its data (and thus the organization itself) open to a cyber attack or breach.
+A security misconfiguration can occur when security settings are either (1) not implemented, or (2) deployed with errors.
+These errors create security gaps that expose the application and its data to a cyber attack or possible breach.

 These errors can happen at any level of the application stack, including:

-A majority of configuration errors happen because system administrators fail to change the default configuration (or “out of the box” account settings) of a device or application.
+A majority of configuration errors happen because system administrators fail to change the default configuration (also known as the “out of the box” account settings) of a device or application during installation.
+This error is problematic because many automated attacks start by testing whether a target’s systems use the default settings.
+By altering these settings, organizations can reduce the chance of such attacks succeeding.

 Unpatched flaws

-Unused pages and unnecessary features or services also allow attackers to gain unauthorized access to an enterprise application or device.
-If left unchecked, these issues may result in serious problems such as command injections, brute force attacks, and credential stuffing attacks.
+Unused web pages and unnecessary features or services also allow attackers to gain unauthorized access to an enterprise application or device.
+These issues may result in cyberattacks such as command injections, brute force attacks, and credential stuffing exploits if left unchecked.

 Inadequate access controls

-Threat actors can gain entry into the network infrastructure by using default passwords, unused user accounts, or unused access permissions that admins did not update or remove.
-Overly permissive access rules also allow adversaries to cause all kinds of chaos, including malware attacks and data compromise.
+Threat actors can gain entry into the network infrastructure by using default passwords, abandoned user accounts, or unused access permissions that admins did not update or remove.
+Overly permissive access rules also allow adversaries to cause chaos, including malware attacks and data compromise.

 Unprotected files and directories

-Files and directories that are unprotected by strong security controls are vulnerable to cyberattacks.
-Attackers can identify platforms and applications that use easy-to-guess names and locations to garner valuable system information and orchestrate targeted attacks.
+Files and directories not protected by strong security controls are vulnerable to cyberattacks.
+Hackers can identify platforms and applications that use easy-to-guess names and locations to garner valuable system information and orchestrate targeted attacks.

 Poor coding practices and using vulnerable XML files